 - If the car owner:

 - was not convicted of a moving traffic violation

 - and another driver involved in the accident has a moving traffic violation conviction.

 - If you were somewhat at fault.

 - The Florida statute also prohibits raising premiums on the following basis.
 The insurance company doesn't have good faith information that the insured was “substantially” at fault for the accident.
 So, if you were a little bit or even partially at fault – that’s not enough.
 You have to be substantially at fault for your premiums to rise.

 The substantial requirement applies to:

 - Any combination of the above

-Get help from our experienced Florida car accident Attorneys
+Get help from our experienced Florida car accident attorneys

 Our Florida car accident attorneys answer your questions.
 We understand litigation is scary.
 We explain that insurance companies can’t penalize you for filing a legitimate claim.
 At Lulich Attorneys and Consultants, we are respected for our ability to obtain strong results.
 To speak with a strong advocate, please phone us at 772-589-5500 (Sebastian) or 772-774-7771 (Vero Beach) now.
-Click Here to start the process by filing out a Free Case Evaluation.
+Click Here to start the process by filling out a Free Case Evaluation.